 Mairead is a Psychologist and Research Fellow in the Parenting and Youth Mental Health Group at Monash University.
 Mairead’s research focuses on translating the Parenting Strategies content into tailored, online parenting programs.

-Since 2020, Mairead has been involved in the latest COVID-19 guidelines update.
+Since 2020, Mairead has been involved in the latest COVID-19 guidelines update and the school reluctance and refusal guidelines.

 Other key contributors